vladudenis/memory-card/README.md

 ## Description

 This is a pokemon-themed memory game.
-The point of the game is not to win, but achieve a highscore that surpasses your old one and that of your friends.
+The point of the game is not to "win", as there is no official winning condition.
+Rather, you should aim to achieve a highscore that surpasses your old one and that of your friends.

 That being said, there is an upper bound that I imposed.
 The maximum level that can be reached is 100, at which point one would have to correctly click ONCE on 106 different pokemon cards without making a mistake.